v1k45/python-qBittorrent/docs/intro.rst

 Getting started
 ===============
-Python wrapper for qBittorrent Web API (for versions above v3.1.x) For qBittorents client with earlier versions, use mookfist's `python-qbittorrent <https://github.com/mookfist/python-qbittorrent>`__.
+Python wrapper for qBittorrent Web API (for versions above v3.1.x) For qBittorrent clients with earlier versions, use mookfist's `python-qbittorrent <https://github.com/mookfist/python-qbittorrent>`__.

 This wrapper is based on the methods described in `qBittorrent's Official Web API Documentation <https://github.com/qbittorrent/qBittorrent/wiki/WebUI-API-Documentation>`__